Welcome to a huge list of psychological pricing strategies.

 When determining the numbers in your price, you should also consider processing fluency.

-Processing Fluency – The ease in which we process information.
+Processing Fluency – The ease and speed in which we process information.

 One aspect to consider is the “roundedness” of your price.
 Round prices (e.g., $100) are processed fluently, whereas non-rounded prices (e.g., $98.76) are processed disfluently.